HackWithSumit/Quasar-RAT-Open-Source-Stealer-Socks5-Remote-Desktop-More-/README.md

 <br>

-Supported runtimes and operating systems:
+A. Supported runtimes and operating systems:

 <b>